saikarthikcheedella/Different-ML-models-on-Donor_choose-dataset/README.md

 # Different-ML-models-on-Donor_choose-dataset

-This repo contains EDA.pynb on dataset, and implementation of various ML models on this "Donor choose".
+This repo contains .ipynb files, the implementation of various ML models on this "Donor choose" dataset.
 1. KNN
 2. Naive Bayes
 3. Logistic Regression